Isha2790/Music_Catalog_Insights_Platform/README.md

-# Vinylite — Music Catalog Insights Platform
+# Music Catalog Insights Platform

 A full-stack web app that lets a user search the public iTunes music catalog, save albums to a personal library, explore analytics on that library, and get